baselibera/baselibera.github.io/source/_posts/2015-01-04-octopress-first-steps.markdown

 	git push origin source

-## Publishing the Blog ##

-Octopress documentation suggest three typical channel to pubilsh your generated blog contents.

-- GitHub Pages
-- Heroku
-- Rsync

-You can always use an ftp to copy the generated static content to your hosting server.

 ### GitHub  Pages ###
+One of the deploy option Octopress present is based on [GitHub Pages](https://pages.github.com).
-[GitHub Pages](https://pages.github.com) provides publishing a personal website or project.
+This GitHub service permit to publishing a personal website or a project presentation website.
 In the first case you will have to create a repository for a project with the same name as the username more `.github.io` postfix.
-In my case this became `baselibera.github.io`.
+In my case this became **`baselibera.github.io`**.
 When create this kind of repository make it public and do not check the Initialize this repository with a README`.

 After created verify access from a web browser at `http://baselibera.github.io`.
 Its SSH URL is: git@github.com:baselibera/baselibera.github.io.git